devlaming/mgreml/README.md

 ## Tutorial

-In this short tutorial we will go over the basic functions of `mgreml`.
+In this tutorial we will go over the basic functions of `mgreml`.
 First, go over the steps in Installation.

 Now that you have cloned the `mgreml` repository, and `mgreml` is up-and-running, the main directory of `mgreml` should contain a subdirectory called `tutorial`.
 This directory in turn contains several files, including `pheno.txt` and `covar.txt`.
 Details on how this dataset has been generated using simulation can be found in the python script in `./tutorial/simulate.py`